 Can I use Workrave and SitApp together?

 Yes.
-They’re complementary — Workrave handles scheduled breaks while SitApp monitors your posture in real time between breaks.
-Many users run both.
+They’re complementary - Workrave handles scheduled breaks while SitApp monitors your posture in real time between breaks.
+Many users run both for complete desk health coverage.

 Is Workrave still maintained?

-Workrave is open-source software that has been around for many years.
+Workrave is open-source software that has been around for over 20 years.
 It receives occasional updates from the community.
 It’s stable and functional, though development pace is slower than commercial alternatives.